Course Title: Thesis 2

-At the conclusion of this course you should be able to:
+On successful of this course you should be able to:

-- demonstrate the ability to identify a research topic, create a title, a strong rationale for the research being proposed, and a statement of the specific research question(s) to be asked.
+- Demonstrate the ability to identify a research topic, create a title, a strong rationale for the research being proposed, and a statement of the specific research question(s) to be asked.

-- articulate and justify a research methodology, including participants, data collection, design, and/or other aspects as appropriate to the particular type of research.
+- Articulate and justify a research methodology, including participants, data collection, design, and/or other aspects as appropriate to the particular type of research.

-- provide evidence of a sound understanding of data analysis principles, including rationale for choices.
+- Provide evidence of a sound understanding of data analysis principles, including rationale for choices.

-- produce a detailed budget for the research (not included in 2,000 words), using the Discipline budget pro-forma.
+- Produce a detailed budget for the research (not included in 2,000 words), using the Discipline budget pro-forma.

-- prepare a submission to the research ethics committee, should the project require ethics approval (not included in 2,000 words).
+- Prepare a submission to the research ethics committee, should the project require ethics approval (not included in 2,000 words).